The Ute Theater, which was designed by U.S. Olympic Nordic Ski Champion Don Monson, was constructed in 1947.

-Don’t let the historic feel of the building fool you, an expanded stage with a state of the art mechanical, electrical and digital sound systems, the Ute has become a catalyst in promoting culture and performing arts in Rifle.
+Don’t let the historic feel of the building fool you, with an expanded stage and state-of-the-art mechanical, electrical, and digital sound systems, the Ute has become a catalyst in promoting culture and performing arts in Rifle.